rawilk/dotfiles/README.md

 # My personal dotfiles
-This repository serves as my way to help me setup and maintain my Mac.
+This repository serves as my way to help me set up and maintain my Mac.
 It takes the effort out of installing everything manually.
 Everything needed to install my preferred setup of macOS is detailed in this readme.
 Feel free to explore, learn and copy parts for your own dotfiles.

 # A Fresh macOS Setup
 These instructions are for when you've already set up your dotfiles.
-If you want to get started on your own dotfiles you can [find instructions below](#your-own-dotfiles).
+If you want to get started on your own dotfiles, you can [find instructions below](#your-own-dotfiles).

 ## Backup your data